luqasn/aws-sandbox/README.md

 # aws-sandbox
-Transparent sandbox for integration testing against AWS services.
+Transparent sandbox for integration testing against AWS services using LocalStack.
 Test your infrastructure without changes to your Terraform files or your application code/config